sparkfun/eng_application/Documentation/README.md

 So how do we brush our teeth?
 It is recommended to have your toothbrush at a 45Â° angle toward your gum line and teeth for a minimum of 2 minutes.
 Typical brushing motions can include sweeping the bristles in a linear motion and/or rolling the brush in a circular motion.
 With your toothbrush prepared, you can begin to brush your teeth.

 1. With the toothbrush still in your dominant hand, place the bristles on your teeth.
-We will start with the top row's outer surface located at the back of your mouth as sown in the image below:
+We will start with the top row's outer surface located at the back of your mouth as shown in the image below:

 <div align="center"><img src="http://pad3.whstatic.com/images/thumb/a/a3/Brush-Your-Teeth-Step-7-Version-3.jpg/aid30227-v4-900px-Brush-Your-Teeth-Step-7-Version-3.jpg" title="Toothbrush at a 45 Degree Angle for Outer Surface" width="50%"></div>